qba73/pumps/README.md

 # pumps

-**pumps** is a web application that tracks fuel, gas and electricity prices.
+**pumps** is a web application for tracking fuel, gas and electricity prices.